cvs-health/testaro/README.md

 ### Test-package duplication

-Test packages sometimes do redundant testing, in that two or more packages test for the same issues.
-But such duplications are not necessarily perfect.
-Therefore, the scoring procs currently defined by Testaro do not select a single package to test for a single issue.
-Instead, they allow all packages to test for all the issues they can test for, but decrease the weights placed on issues that multiple packages test for.
-The more packages test for an issue, the smaller the weight placed on each package’s finding of that issue.
+Test packages sometimes do redundant testing, in that two or more packages test for the same issues, although such duplications are not necessarily perfect.
+This fact creates three problems:
+- One cannot be confident in excluding some tests of some packages on the assumption that they perfectly duplicate tests of other packages.
+- The Testaro report from a script documents each package’s results separately, so a single difect may be documented in multiple locations within the report, making the consumption of the report inefficient.
+- An effort to aggregate the results into a single score may distort the scores by inflating the weights of defects that happen to be discovered by multiple packages.

+The tests provided with Testaro do not exclude any apparently duplicative tests from packages.

+To deal with the above problems, you can:
+- revise package `test` commands to exclude tests that you consider duplicative
+- create derivative reports that organize results by defect types rather than by package
+- take duplication into account when defining scoring rules

+Some measures of these kinds are included in the scoring and reporting features of the Testilo package.

 ## Repository exclusions

 The files in the `temp` directory are presumed ephemeral and are not tracked by `git`.
-When tests require temporary files to be written, Testaro writes them there.

 ## Related packages